 We’re Still In It

 Regardless of your thoughts on resuming so-called “normal life” —school, retail, restaurants, public transportation, offices—we all agree that we’re still wading through the pandemic.
-Last week, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a leading member of Trump’s White House Coronavirus Task Force, said what we’re seeing now is a “mixed bag” in the U.S. Some states appear to be keeping the virus under control, while others are seeing surges.
+Last week, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a leader on the White House Coronavirus Task Force, said what we’re seeing now is a “mixed bag” in the U.S. Some states appear to be keeping the virus under control, while others are seeing surges.